Recently Southern California Swimming outlawed tech suits for young age group swimmers. Will more teams and organizations follow suit?

 Beyond meet fees, practice fees, volunteering dues, travel, and on and on, the sport begins to spiral out of control with costs.

-For families who has more than one swimmer in the water like my parents did with myself and two sisters, the sport is not cheap.
-Having to purchase multiple $400-600 tech suits per year is just another swift kick to the groin of the purse strings for parents.
+For families who have more than one swimmer in the water as my parents did with myself and two sisters, the sport is not cheap.
+Having to purchase multiple $400-600 tech suits, whether it’s your child’s favorite kneeskin or jammer–per year is just another swift kick to the groin of the purse strings for parents.

 This added expense isn’t good for the long term growth and health of the sport–one of the reasons that swimmers quitting swimming is because of the prohibitive costs.